MOSEK/Mosek.jl/doc/Mosek-Functions.rst

 * ``i:: Int32`` Row index of the element at position idx.
 * ``j:: Int32`` Column index of the element at position idx.
 * ``num:: Int64`` Number of terms in weighted sum that forms the element.
-* ``sub:: Array{Int64}`` A list indexes   of the elements from symmetric matrix storage that appears in the weighted sum.
+* ``sub:: Array{Int64}`` A list indexes of the elements from symmetric matrix storage that appers in the weighted sum.
 * ``weights:: Array{Float64}`` The weights associated with each term in the weighted sum.